Comprehensive Thoughts on AI

 Hiring Mental Model

 This is my mental model for hiring people into an established organization.
 TLDR: it’s about the courtship, how well the individuals career story fits with the opportunity, and overcoming uncertainty] Philosophy and Principles The goal is multivariate optimization: the multi-year experience of the person you’re trying to hire; the teams future experience with the addition of this person; and the company.
 Each has different goals and agendas, but all must be net-positive to proceed.
+To hire or not is a decision weighed by the inputs above.
+Hiring doesn’t stop at the signature.
+It’s your job to ensure the smoothest possible transition for the individual into the collective team.
+This is a many month process.
+The act of hiring is about courtship.
+Invest about the same amount of energy into it, as you did when you courted a partner.
+Assessment of Requirement Before hiring anyone, you’ll need a view on:

 Read more →